Innovative Pedagogies for International Development, June 2021

 Daniel E. Esser, American University

 In 2016, I began teaching Mohsin Hamid's novel How to Get Filthy Rich in Rising Asia (2013) as part of my syllabus for an introductory course called "Global Inequality and Development," which serves as the gateway course for my university's International Development Studies curriculum (which I also used to direct).
 Hailed by New York Times as "a rags-to-riches story that works on a head-splitting number of levels," the novel offers myriad entry points for a decolonized approach to understanding and reflecting on the dynamics of socioeconomic change abroad.
-Written in second-person singular voice, its composition evokes the late capitalist language of entrepreneurship while offering a historicized perspective on a domestic political economy of development in South Asia.
+Written in the second-person singular voice, its composition evokes the late capitalist language of entrepreneurship while offering a historicized perspective on a domestic political economy of development in South Asia.
 Country-specific references remain elusive ("No mangoes, no mullahs, no preconceived notions," the NYT reviewer quipped), which not only renders the novel relatable to a range of geographical settings but also supports the pedagogical objective of facilitating learning beyond prejudiced ideas about the Global South.
 At the same time, although the Global North makes scant appearances throughout the unnamed protagonist's life course chronicled by Hamid, structural effects become increasingly visible: from colonial city planning and the cultural allure of individualism to the dictate of transnational markets and an unraveling global war on terror, local events are shaped unmistakably by global forces.
 Notably, to most students' surprise foreign aid is not mentioned at all, thus allowing them to envision development principally as a national struggle and question the dominance of international assistance in public imaginaries.
-During the proposed case study session, I intend to briefly introduce (1) the novel's story line and (2) its main arguments about development as a cross-sectional historical process, followed by (3) an analytical overview of four themes that can serve as foundations for self-reflection either in synchronous class exercises or asynchronously via virtual learning platforms.
+During the proposed case study session, I intend to briefly introduce (1) the novel's storyline and (2) its main arguments about development as a cross-sectional historical process, followed by (3) an analytical overview of four themes that can serve as foundations for self-reflection either in synchronous class exercises or asynchronously via virtual learning platforms.
 I plan to reserve the session's final minutes for answering questions from the audience.

 Breakout 1: Mainstreaming Gender and Values in Teaching and Learning International Development Studies: Why Some Development Projects Fail

-Ian Mcintosh, Indiana University-Purdue University Indianapolis , Eunice Kamaara, Moi University, and Hilary Kahn, Indiana University-Purdue University Indianapolis
+Ian Mcintosh, Indiana University-Purdue University Indianapolis, Eunice Kamaara, Moi University, and Hilary Kahn, Indiana University-Purdue University Indianapolis

 This interactive session introduces participants to innovative, transformative and decolonizing pedagogies focusing on mainstreaming gender and values in International Development Studies (IDS).
 Multiple and complex issues (e.g. gender, good governance, stakeholder engagement, power and inequality, and ethics), as well as various pedagogies (e.g. storytelling, case studies, flipped classrooms, group work, reflection, guest lectures), are modeled and explored from multiple viewpoints.